-I work on neural program synthesis from input-output examples and natural language, intersections of machine learning and software engineering, and neuro-symbolic architectures.
-I am particularly interested in combining neural and symbolic techniques to tackle the next generation of AI problems, including program synthesis, planning, and reasoning.
-My main passion of the past few years has been PROSE, a program synthesis framework for mass-market development of by-example technologies.
+I work on neural program synthesis from input-output examples and natural language, intersections of machine learning and software engineering, and neuro-symbolic reasoning.
+I am particularly interested in combining neural and symbolic techniques to tackle the next generation of AI problems, including program synthesis, planning, and question answering.
+Notable projects of the last several years include:

 I completed my Ph.D. in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 My advisors were Sumit Gulwani and Zoran Popović.
 Before joining UW, I received my B.S. in System Analysis with honors from the National Technical University of Ukraine “Kyiv Polytechnic Institute” in 2012.